- Academic Affairs

 Clinical Billing FAQs

-Billing Analysis is necessary to assist the Health Care Providers in their determination of responsibility of charges.
+Billing Analysis is necessary to assist health care providers in their determination of responsibility of charges.
 The Billing Plan identifies clinical research items or services that can or cannot be billed to third-party payers.
 It helps to assure that processes are in place to bill third-party payers only for items or services that research billing rules allow to be billed.
-The Office of the Inspector General (OIG) work plans regularly include clinical research billing in its top compliance initiatives.
+The Office of the Inspector General (OIG) work plans regularly include clinical research billing in their top compliance initiatives.
 Medicare “double billing” has been the subject of numerous OIG/DOJ investigations/settlements.
-From a research and business perspective, it is important to determine conventional care vs. “research only” items and services.
+From a research and business perspective, it is important to determine conventional care vs. “research-only” items and services.

 The Billing Analysis process involves identifying items and services that are required to be provided during the conduct of a clinical trial that can or cannot be billed to a third party payor such as Medicare.

-Medicare is considered the “gold standard” as it is the largest reimbursement program for health care in the nation.
-It is also a Federal entity and many commercial payors base their coverage decisions on Medicare’s rules and regulations.
-Several States have passed legislation requiring commercial payors to follow Medicare rules.
+Medicare is considered the gold standard because it is the largest reimbursement program for health care in the nation.
+It also is a federal entity, and many commercial payors base their coverage decisions on Medicare’s rules and regulations.
+Several states have passed legislation requiring commercial payors to follow Medicare rules.

 If the trial is a Qualifying Trial, this means that the routine costs can be billed to Medicare.

 - Items or services that are typically provided absent a clinical trial (e.g., conventional care).

 - Items or services required solely for the provision of the investigational item or service (e.g., administration of a noncovered chemotherapeutic agent).

 - Items and services required for the clinically appropriate monitoring of the effects of the item or service, or the prevention of complications.